-- 1. The programme PER will be adopted by the Dean of Faculty before 1 July 2022, after the Degree Programme Advisory Committee and the faculty council have exercised their participation rights. - 2.
-These Programme and Examination Regulations will enter into force on 1 September 2022 and can be referred to as: PER degree programma European Studies 2022-2023.
+- 1. The programme PER will be adopted by the Dean of Faculty before 1 July 2023, after the Degree Programme Advisory Committee and the faculty council have exercised their participation rights. - 2.
+These Programme and Examination Regulations will enter into force on 1 September 2023 and can be referred to as: PER Sport Studies | International Sport Management 2023-2024.